Kaggaladu

 Kaggaladu is a village in the Sira Taluk of Tumkur district in the south of Karnataka, India.
 It is located 9 km to the northwest of Sira, a town on the Sira-Changavara Main Road.
 Since 1999, trees in Kaggaladu have been a breeding ground and haven for painted storks and grey herons.
 The heronry was first made known to the outside world in 1999 by Wildlife Aware Nature Club, an NGO based in Tumkur.

 History

 Heronry

-Local residents report that grey herons have been nesting on a single tamarind tree in this area since 1993.
-The population of these birds increased in 1996 after poachers disturbed a tree in nearby Muddenahalli, resulting in the death of some birds.
-Villagers are committed to conserving these birds by refraining from harvesting tamarind from both privately owned trees and those belonging to the government.
-The birds’ aesthetic value motivates some villagers, while others consider them symbols of prosperity, which drives their protection efforts.
+According to locals, the grey herons have been nesting here on a single tamarind tree since 1993.
+Their numbers increased in 1996, when a lone tree in the neighbouring Muddenahalli, on which these birds were nesting, was disturbed by poachers and some birds were killed.
+The villagers are so interested in conserving the birds that, they do not harvest the tamarind in the trees owned by them as well that of the Government.
+While many of the villagers are interested in protecting the birds just because they look beautiful, a few believe them as harbingers of prosperity, hence their protection.